Continuing Review FAQs

 However, as noted above, the study documents including the Continuing Review Form must reflect the enrollment number of those individuals who are appropriately informed and agree to participate in a study.
 Study teams may differentiate between screen failures and eligible subjects in their progress reports.

-HOWEVER, IF YOU ARE WAITING ON A MODIFICATION APPROVAL AND YOUR CONTINUING REVIEW EXPIRATION DATE IS APPROACHING, DO NOT WAIT TO SUBMIT YOUR CONTINUING REVIEW SUBMISSION.
+PLEASE NOTE: IF YOU ARE WAITING ON A MODIFICATION APPROVAL AND YOUR CONTINUING REVIEW SUBMISSION DUE DATE IS APPROACHING, DO NOT WAIT TO SUBMIT YOUR CONTINUING REVIEW SUBMISSION.

 If you must submit concurrent modification / continuing review submissions, please note the following:

-- You must reach out to the IRB staff to facilitate the processing of these submissions and ensure that the correct documents are approved in the continuing review submission.
+- You must reach out to the IRB staff so that they may facilitate the processing of these submissions and ensure that the correct documents are approved in the continuing review submission.
 For greater than minimal risk studies requiring convened board review, please email BOTH the coordinator and administrator for the study’s assigned board https://irb.upenn.edu/directory.
-For minimal risk research, please email the PROVOST-IRB@pobox.upenn.edu.
+For minimal risk research, please email PROVOST-IRB@pobox.upenn.edu.